Compilation Directives

 <p #else>Hello {userInfo.name}!</p>

-In the example above, the qk:spread tag serves as a virtual mounting point for directives.
-It won't be rendered to the page - you can understand that directives on this element will be applied to all child nodes.
-This design avoids introducing unnecessary meaningless elements, and also makes it possible to add directives to text nodes.
-We'll explain more usage details in Built-in Elements.
+The qk:spread tag above acts as a virtual mounting point for directives.
+It is not rendered to the page.
+You can treat it as a container whose directives are applied to all child nodes.
+This design avoids unnecessary wrapper elements and also makes it possible to apply directives to text nodes.
+More details are covered in Built-in Elements.

-We can also insert elif directives between if and else as branch nodes:
+You can also insert elif branches between if and else:

 qk